sbates/sbates.github.io/source/_posts/2012-09-02-coffee-nerdery-kaffe-1668.markdown

  next.
 The scone was good, the baguette was chewy(I know nothing about french breads so take that fwiw).

  Your wait for coffee can be significant.
-The lined moved a bit slow and it took a while for my drinks to be made.
+The line moved a bit slow and it took a while for my drinks to be made.
 However, it's worth it as the baristas are perfectionists and won't serve a substandard drink.
 On my first visit I was informed that my second cup was late because they were remaking